 - Application Context: This context is attached to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of activity.

-A: To find memory leaks in an application on Android, the Android Device Manager (ADM) is used by the Android Studio.
+The Android Device Manager (ADM) helps find memory leaks in an application on Android.
 When you open ADM in Android Studio, you can see parameters such as heap size and memory analysis along with many others while you run an application.

-- Notification- Features such as light, sound, icons and more
+- Notification: Offers features such as light, sound, icons, etc.

-- Intent- To perform inter-connection between activities and mechanisms that pass on data
+- Intent: Performs inter-connection between activities and mechanisms that pass on data

-- Resource Externalization- Features such as strings and graphics
+- Resource Externalization: Offers features such as strings and graphics

 - Compatibility Check: It may not be a hardware problem, but more of a software issue.
-It is not always possible to test an application for all devices and OS system.
-There might be a chance that the application is not compatible with your OS.
-Check the compatibility on the application’s Google Play Store page.
+It is not always possible to test an application for all devices and Operating Systems.
+There might be a chance that the application is not compatible with your OS, so check the compatibility on the application’s Google Play Store page.

 - Memory Management: Some applications run perfectly on one mobile device but may crash on other devices.
-This is where processing power, memory management and CPU speed comes into play.
-Check the application memory requirements if application is constantly crashing.
+This is where processing power, memory management, and CPU speed come into play.
+Check the application memory requirements if the application crashes constantly.

-- App Data Usage: If an application is crashing frequently, you can delete the application’s data, which will clear its cache memory and allow some free space on your device and might boost the app’s performance.
+- App Data Usage: You can delete the application’s data, which will clear its cache memory and allow some free space on your device and might boost the app’s performance

 - Port forwarding